 This Chilean Estofado Beef Stew is another traditional dish made on the stove in Chile.
-It’s one of the meals that I loved as a girl, my favorite part was mashing the potatoes and carrots in order to create a puree with the sauce.
+It’s one of the meals that I loved as a girl; my favorite part was mashing the potatoes and carrots to create a puree with the sauce.
 Delicious.

 In my family, it’s traditionally cooked with beef chunks, but sometimes my grandmother used pork.
 I have never eaten it with chicken, but you can certainly use it, or lamb.
 It is a very comforting dish in winter, but we eat it all year.

 It can be done with fresh tomatoes along with tomato sauce, but do not omit the tomato sauce because it provides a lot of flavor to the sauce because they used ripe tomatoes, which have more flavor than winter or spring tomatoes.